rm-compchem/mechasuite/docs/usage/getting_started.rst

 particularly well suited for teaching and training in microkinetic modeling.

+|

 Example 2: Nucleophilic fluorination.
 Comparison with OpenMKM
 ***************************************************************

-The second example illustrates competing reaction channels as studied by `Lisboa and Pliego Jr. <https://link.springer.com/article/10.1007/s00894-022-05160-5>`_, in which microsolvation effects on the selectivity between SN2 and E2 pathways were examined.
+The second example illustrates competing reaction channels as studied by `Lisboa and Pliego Jr.
+<https://link.springer.com/article/10.1007/s00894-022-05160-5>`_, in which microsolvation effects
+on the selectivity between SN2 and E2 pathways were examined.
 The system involves nucleophilic fluorination of ethyl bromide by tetrabutylammonium fluoride (TBAF), with tert-butanol (TBOH) acting as an explicit microsolvating agent.

 All necessary files and folders are found in examples directory::

 $ cd examples/example_2
 $ mechadata fluorination.json

 Opening fluorination.json in MechaData displays a four-column spreadsheet, where each column corresponds to either the SN2 or E2 mechanism for systems containing between zero and three TBOH molecules.
 Each row represents a specific intermediate or transition state, corresponding to optimized stationary points on the potential energy surface.

 Within the interface, structure types are visually distinguished by color: reference species are highlighted in light purple, transition states in light red, and local minima in black.
 Selecting any entry provides its relative energy in the designated panel (spreadsheets on the right).
 For example, the SN2 transition state has a relative energy of 7.3 kcal/mol.
 Reaction and activation energies can also be evaluated between any pair of intermediates sharing a consistent reference or atomic composition.
 In this case, the activation barrier for the SN2 transition state relative to the REACTANT is likewise 7.3 kcal/mol, since the REACTANT is defined to have zero relative energy.
 Further details on the energy referencing scheme are provided in Section  :ref:`Calculation of relative energies <relative-energy-section>`.

 Now, we compare the results of the fluorination reaction with the open source microkinetics software OpenMKM .
 To that end, MechaSuite is very convenient because it provides directly the activation energies and the pre-exponential factor requested by OpenMKM.
 The input of OpenMKM are different, two files are required reactor.yaml and thermo.yaml.
 The first contains general reactor and simulation settings, while the second defines more concretely the reaction network.
-In the directory examples/example_2 in the source code, there is a subfolder named “comparison openmkm” which contains the input files created with the reaction network information calculated from the MechaData inter- face.
+In the directory *examples/example_2* in the source code, there is a subfolder named *comparison_openmkm* which contains the input files created with the reaction network information calculated from the MechaData inter- face.
-The example directory contains a python script “compare.py” to generate  :ref:`Figure 1 <figure-compare-openmkm>`.
+The example directory contains a python script “compare.py” to generate  :ref:`Figure 1
+<figure-compare-openmkm>`.

 .. _figure-compare-openmkm:

 .. figure:: ../../examples/example_2/compare.png

-**Figure 1**: Comparison of the concentration profiles of microkinetics simulations with (fromleft to right) 0 to 4 TBOH molecules using MechaKinetics (top row) and OpenMKM (bottom row).
+**Figure 1**: Comparison of the concentration profiles of microkinetics simulations with (from left to right) 0 to 4 TBOH molecules using MechaKinetics (top row) and OpenMKM (bottom row).
+Label CH3CH2Br always overlaps with TBAF, and C2H4 always overlaps with HF.

 Because OpenMKM simulations and MechaKinetics use mean-field approximation, both simulations can be compared directly.
 In addition, for OpenMKM we have assumed ideal